milliesaxe/milliesaxe/README.md

 </div>

-- I am __Nikki , amanda__ You may know me as miliesaxe tho
+- I am __Samantha/sam , hayley__ You may know me as miliesaxe tho
-- Im intersex , and i use __SHE / THEY__
+- Im intersex , and i use any pronouns, mostly they them
-- Im lesbian, Single
+- Im aa chapstick lesbian, Single
-- hi guys i love my bestfriend ghostlywhiskers (yk who u are boi)
 - Yumeshipper , and fictkin
 - discord is - milliesaxe
 - furry